Gilead Sciences subsidiary Kite Pharma announced plans to build a new viral vector manufacturing facility in Oceanside, California, US, in July 2019.

 Situated between Los Angeles and San Diego, Oceanside is connected to Los Angeles by Interstate I-405 South and to San Diego by Interstate I-5 North.
 Oceanside can be accessed through three highways, I-5, Highway 78, and Highway 76.

-Details of the viral vector manufacturing facility
+Kite Pharma’s viral vector manufacturing facility details

-Yescarta is developed from patient’s own white blood cells (WBCs).
+Yescarta is developed from the patient’s own white blood cells (WBCs).
 T-cells from the WBCs are extracted, modified and re-infused into the patients to identify and kill cancer cells.